 How to Avoid Rhabdomyolysis, AKA ‘Rhabdo’

-When a rhabdomyolysis diagnosis is suspected, the main focus is to avoid damage to the kidneys.
+When a rhabdomyolysis diagnosis is suspected, the main focus is to avoid damage to the kidneys or “kidney impairment.”
 Patients tend to have much better outcomes when the syndrome is identified and properly treated fast.
 Rhabdomyolysis treatment involves:

 - Large quantities of IV fluids